 - 3. Click in the Name field and enter a name of up to 64 characters, excluding spaces. - 4.
 Click in the Description field and enter a short, descriptive phrase that describes the use or function of the attribute. - 5.
-Click in the Value Type field and select a data type for this attribute.
-(If you select asset or blob, see "Creating Flex Attributes of Type Asset" on page 338 or "Creating Flex Attributes of Type Blob (Upload Field)" on page 337, as appropriate.)
+Click in the Value Type field and select a data type for this attribute. - If you select blob, see "Creating Flex Attributes of Type Blob (Upload Field)" on page 319 and start with step 3 on page 319. - If you select asset, see "Creating Flex Attributes of Type Asset" on page 320. - If you wish to create a foreign attribute, select a value other than asset or blob, complete step 6 on page 319, and continue with step 3 on page 321. - If you select text: The Content Server Advanced interface supports searches on attribute values of all types except text.
+For information about performing searches on attribute values, see the Content Server Advanced User's Guide.

-If you need help deciding which data type is appropriate for your attribute, see "Data Types for Attributes" on page 215.
+If you need help deciding which data type is appropriate for your attribute, see "Data Types for Attributes" on page 199.